· nibiru · 7 min read

 What I do for work

 I’m a Co-Founder and one of the lead software engineers for a Web3 project called Nibiru.
-Formally, I’m the CEO of tech company called Nibi, Inc..
-I’m also an open-source contributor across several domains but tend to build mostly in the artificial intelligence and Web3 spaces.
+Formally, I’m the CEO of tech company called Nibi Inc..
+I’m also an open-source contributor.
+I build mostly in the artificial intelligence and Web3 spaces.

 • 🧠 Anki: I’m a huge nerd about spaced repetition software and other strategies for accelerated learning.
 I’ve been using Anki to learn faster and remember more of what I learn for probably 5+ years at this point.
 Although I have over 100,000 mature cards, the reviews take up less than 10 minutes a day when I stop adding new material.
 Using Anki effectively was a crucial element in my journey to learn Japanese to fluency.